azurebigcompute/BigComputeBench/README.md

-# Bigcomputebench
+# BigComputeBench

-Basecamp workstation for Azure Batch &amp; BigCompute
+Basecamp workbench VM for Azure Batch &amp; BigCompute

 This template deploys a single VM pre-configured with all the common tools required to manage an Azure Batch deployment.